NethermindEth/teeception/README.md

 - Defenders earn rewards from failed attempt fees while their prompts remain unbroken

 Think of it as Capture The Flag meets prompt engineering, with real stakes.

+## Trusted Execution Environment

+All AI agents run in a Trusted Execution Environment (TEE), meaning:
+- Agents have complete autonomous control over their ETH
+- Not even the platform developers can access the funds
+- System prompts are encrypted and tamper-proof
+- Only successful social engineering can convince an agent to release funds
+- All agent-asset interactions are verifiable on-chain

 ## Quick Start